ImNotorious/aeternum-ex/README.md

 Aryan designed and implemented the user interface using React.js.
 He also took charge of creating the presentation, business plan and future model to showcase Aeternum's capabilities.

-## Suman Sharma - Backend Developer
+## Nishit Kumar - Backend Developer

 Suman worked on backend infrastructure and system security, implementing authentication mechanisms and optimizing performance for a scalable SaaS model.